Language of Thought Shapes Output Diversity in Large Language Models: Introduction

 \textbf{First}, under \textit{Single-Language Sampling}, we observe that simply switching the language of thought from English to non-English languages consistently leads to higher output diversity.
 By further computing the correlation between output diversity and the thinking-space distance to English across non-English languages, we identify a clear positive relationship: thinking languages that are geometrically farther from English consistently achieve higher output diversity.
 These results demonstrate that sampling within thinking regions outside the English-dominant space can systematically mitigate output homogenization.
 We also evaluate output quality and find that thinking in non-English languages incurs only negligible degradation (§\ref{sec:r_s_s}).

 \textbf{Second}, we further find that \textit{Mixed-Language Sampling} yields additional gains in output diversity.
 This result indicates that sampling from distinct thinking regions induced by linguistic heterogeneity can further enhance output diversity beyond a single region.
-Further analysis reveals clear compositional effects among languages: while removing any single language has a relatively small impact on diversity, removing multiple languages leads to a substantially larger degradation (§\ref{sec:r_m_s}).
+Further analysis reveals clear compositional effects among languages: while removing any single language has a relatively small impact, removing multiple languages leads to substantially greater degradation in diversity (§\ref{sec:r_m_s}).

 \textbf{Third}, we analyze the effects of the sampling number and temperature, and find that \textit{Mixed-Language Sampling} exhibits a pronounced advantage over \textit{Single-Language Sampling} when further scaling the sampling number, highlighting the role of linguistic heterogeneity in expanding the model’s diversity ceiling (§\ref{sec:analysis}).